May 22, 2011, Europe

 Growing up I had heard about Cousin Willie.
 My mom's first cousin on her father's side, Rivkah's son.
-During World War Two the Jews of America responded to the call to arms and joined the army, navy and air force.
+During World War Two the Jews of America responded to the call to arms and joined the army, navy, and air-force.
 Cousin Willie was killed in the "The Battle of the Bulge".
 He was only 22 years old.
 They say he was a shy young man, thoughtful, loving, a good brother and a musician.
-He played the coronet.
+He played the cornet.
+He loved music.
 He wrote home whenever he could, the family still has the letters.
 I can see that even now, so many years later, he is still loved and missed by the family.
 I am told that his family never got over the loss and as an old woman his little sister still looked up to her big brother and very much missed him.
 She was 9 years old, he was 22.

-My grandfather, Rabbi Isaac Klein of blessed memory, enlisted at the age of 33, left his family and congregations and served as a chaplain.
-He wrote a book about his experiences during the war, "The Anguish and the Ecstasy of a Jewish Chaplain".
-He tells how he received many letters from his nephew, Willie Newman, and each time wrote back.
+My grandfather, Rabbi Isaac Klein of blessed memory, enlisted at the age of 33, left his family and congregations and served as a chaplain on the European front.
+He wrote a book about his experiences during the war; "The Anguish and the Ecstasy of a Jewish Chaplain" He tells how he received many letters from his nephew, Willie Newman, and each time he wrote back.
 He even tried to find him.
-In each case he was too late; Willie's unit was moving so fast and my grandfathers' letters did not reach him.
-Willie wrote, "Uncle, why don't you write me?"
-Willie's mother said, "Isaac, write the kid!"
-Eventually all my grandfathers' letters came back in the order they were sent out, with the word "deceased" stamped upon them.
-Willie died thinking his uncle did not care enough to write.
+In each case he was too late; Willie's unit was moving so fast that my grandfather's letters did not teach him in time.
+Willie wrote, "Uncle, why don't you write to me?"
+Willie's mother wrote, "Isaac, write the kid!"
+Eventually all my grandfather's letters came back in the order they were sent out, with the word "deceased" stamped on each one.
+Willie died thinking his uncle did not care enough to write him.

 Fast forward, May 2011.
 It has been many years since the end of the war.
-I am in the Netherlands (known to some outsiders as "Holland") to teach Krav Maga,.
+I am in the Netherlands (known to outsiders as "Holland") to teach Krav Maga.
 We are all friends now.
-My students include Dutch, German, Belgians - we train together, we eat together, we laugh together and we even discuss the war.
-It is so difficult to imagine that just a few years ago we would have been shooting at each other.
+My students include Dutch, German, Belgians - we train together, we eat together, we laugh together and we discuss the war openly. it is so difficult to image that just a few years ago we would have been shooting at each other.

 Two of my students invited me to their home in the Limburg region.
-They tell me they are only an hour and half from Bastonge, one of the key sites of the famous Battle of the Bulge.
+They tell me they are only an hour and a half from Bastogne, one of the key sites of the famous Battle of the Bulge.
 Would I be interested in visiting the site?

-But the question is where did my cousin fight?
+But the question is, where did my cousin fight?
 Where did he die?
 Where was he buried?
 None of this was known to me.
-Serve is a bit of a World War Two expert and does some research.
-There is no Willie Newman buried anywhere in Europe but there is an Irwin W. Newman of Pennsylvania buried at Lorraine American Cemetery, St. Avold, France, could this be him?
+We do some research.
+There is no Willie Newman buried anywhere in Europe but there is an Irwin W. Newman of Pennsylvania buried at Lorraine American Military Cemetery, St. Avold, France.
+Could this be him?
 I know that Willie is from a small town outside of Pittsburgh, Homestead, PA.
 It seems this might indeed be him.

 I wrote to my mother who directed me to Cousin Harriet, the family historian, who directs me to the other cousin Harriet, who is the sister of Willie.
-She writes me, yes, his name was Irwin Wilbert Newman: "I hope you CAN FIND Willie.
+She writes, Yes, his name was Irwin Wilbert Newman: "I hope you CAN FIND Willie.
 He was a wonderful brother, and I was nine years old when he died in action in the Battle of the Bulge."

-I show this to my my student Serve, he gets emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
+I show this to my students, he becomes emotional and says, "That settles it, we are going, we are going to find your cousin Willie."
 And so it will be.

-Serve has already adopted three American graves in the American military cemetery in Margraten , Nederlands.
-He feels the European people owe the Americans a great deal.
-He and his wife take their young daughter Eva with them and teach her that someday she will inherit the honor of visiting these graves and bringing them flowers.
-During all our visits of historical sites Eva is with us, she is learning history first hand, she is understanding her roots, not from a book but from touching the ground where history took place.
+This Dutch family has already adopted three American graves in the American military cemetery in Margraten, Nederlands.
+They feel the European people owe the Americans a great deal.
+They take their young daughter Eva with them and teach her that someday she will inherit the honor of visiting these graves and bringing them flowers.
+During all our visits of historical sites Eva is with us, she is learning history first-hand, she is understanding her roots, not from a book but from touching the ground where history took place.

-When the day comes we pack up some food and head on our way.
-Serve stops at the flower shop to pick up some flowers for Willie.
+When the day comes we pack up some food and head out on our way.
+We stop at the flower shop to pick up some flowers for Willie.
 We drive.
-We see the beautiful country side, cows, (koeien) horses, (paarden) sheep (schapen).
+We see the beautiful countryside, cows (Koeien), horses (Paarden), sheep (schapen).
 The exit signs read "afrit" and "UIT" in Dutch.
-We cross the border into Germany.
-Everything is the same except the signs now read, "Ausfarht".
+We cross the the border into Germany.
+Everything is the same except the signs now read "Ausfarht".
 There are no guards, no security to be seen anywhere.
-We stop for coffee, I am finally getting the hang of the Dutch language and now it is back to German!
-Soon enough the signs will read "Sortie" (when we cross into Belgium).
+WE stop for coffee.
+I am finally getting the hang of the Dutch language and now it is back to German!
+Soon enough the signs will read "Sortie" (When we cross into Belgium).

 DrieLandPunt - The point where Germany, Netherlands and Belgium meet